 reMADE, the boutique carrying handmade Hudson Valley items recently closed, yet the space has re-opened as a new store - Lewis and Pine.
 The new shop, however, occupies half the space.
 The store was essentially two stores inside with an existing wall and door separating the two.
 This can make for an awkward layout - or not - depending on how you set it up.
 The space will now be two storefronts.

 Says Liz Ferrera, owner of reMADE and PAX Studios of her decision to close the shop: “For me personally, the decision to close reMADE was primarily ‘life getting in the way.’
 More specifically, aging parents and my desire to learn all that I can from them while I have the opportunity.
 The maker community in the Hudson Valley is just incredible!
 The craftsmanship and creativity that I saw being produced just blew me away.
 Educating people on the benefits of handmade will continue to be my passion.”

 Wait - Where Is Mountain Scout Going?

 The inside of the Mountain Scout office was really neat, and was set up as if you were outside in the wilderness.
-The Mountain Scout trains in survival tactics in the wilderness and as a human by tapping into primitive stuff we otherwise may have disconnected from thanks to modern technologies.
+The Mountain Scout trains in survival tactics in the wilderness and taps into primitive stuff we humans otherwise may have disconnected from thanks to modern technologies.
 The true training takes place on several acres of land that Mountain Scout owns in Hopewell Junction, just 5 minutes from I-84 or the Taconic.